-A A bubble tea shop can be a great place to chill out while you enjoy your concoction.
-In fact, for many people, the fun, relaxing atmosphere is as much of a draw as the bubble tea itself.
+A In fact, for many people, the fun, relaxing atmosphere is as much of a draw as the bubble tea itself.
 In Southern California, for example, regular customers, especially high school and college students, go to their favorite bubble tea shop to hang out with friends, play games, or study.
 For these young people, the shops are an important part of their social lives.